AAAI-DISIM-UnivAQ/csim-api-python/README.md

     * vrep.py
     * vrepConst.py

-check if the last character of the path in "\" in the environment variable value, like for example:
+check if the last character of the path is "\\" in the environment variable value, like for example:

     C:\Users\<username>\vrep_share\
                                   ^^